jakecoffman/_blog/content/posts/ai.md

 {{< youtube 81mh4uJ7WHA >}}

 In Code vs Zombies you can see my GA is corralling zombies in for a huge combo.
-In this optimization problem I am ranked 119th out of 10,772!
+In this optimization problem [I am ranked 56th out of 10,000+](https://www.codingame.com/multiplayer/optimization/code-vs-zombies/leaderboard?column=keyword&value=jke)!

 {{< youtube UVmh9adAtc4 >}}